syl20bnr/spacemacs-elpa-mirror/stable-melpa/highlight-readme.txt

  You can toggle the value of `hlt-use-overlays-flag' at any time between nil and its previous non-nil value, using command `hlt-toggle-use-overlays-flag'.

+ Option `hlt-overlays-priority' is the priority assigned to overlays created by `hlt-* functions.
+A higher priority makes an overlay seem to be "on top of" lower priority overlays.
+The default value is a zero priority.

 (@* "Temporary or Permanent Highlighting")
 ** "Temporary or Permanent Highlighting" **